TeamWiseFlow/wiseflow/README.md

 **Wiseflow** is an agile information mining tool that extracts concise messages from various sources such as websites, WeChat official accounts, social platforms, etc. It automatically categorizes and uploads them to the database.

 We are not short of information; what we need is to filter out the noise from the vast amount of information so that valuable information stands out!

-See how Chief Intelligence Officer helps you save time, filter out irrelevant information, and organize key points of interest!
+See how WiseFlow helps you save time, filter out irrelevant information, and organize key points of interest!

 <img alt="sample.png" src="asset/sample.png" width="1024"/>